Skip to main content

 Developer

-All of your production org configurations (including custom objects, fields, etc.), but no production data.
+All of your production org configurations (including custom objects, fields, and so on), but no production data.
 Can be refreshed—or pull in the latest configurations from production—once a day.

 Good for development and testing.
-Because it includes all of your configurations, you can develop with the custom fields, objects, and other settings that exist in your production org, but it doesn’t include any of your real-world data.
+Because it has all of your settings, you can work with the custom fields, objects, and other settings that are in your production org.
+But it doesn't have any of your real-world data.

 Developer Pro